daoudclarke/daoudclarke.github.com/_posts/2025-08-02-silent-no-longer.md

 sometimes slow.

 For those of us that hold positions of power or influence, there is an opportunity to make a bigger impact.
-At the start of Russia's invasion of Ukraine, many companies and organisations publicly expressed support for Ukraine, including, for example displaying the Ukrainian flag on their website.
-The same has not yet happened in support of Palestine, with a few notable exceptions including Arabic Wikipedia.
+At the start of [Russia's invasion of Ukraine](https://en.wikipedia.org/wiki/Russian_invasion_of_Ukraine), many companies and organisations publicly expressed support for Ukraine, including, for example displaying the Ukrainian flag on their website.
+The same has not yet happened in support of Palestine, with a few notable exceptions including [Arabic Wikipedia](https://en.wikipedia.org/wiki/Wikipedia_and_the_Israeli%E2%80%93Palestinian_conflict#Gaza_war_(2023%E2%80%93present)).

 And it is for this reason that I want to write a special note to the Mwmbl community.
 Mwmbl is an open source search engine that I've been